 In a study published in the Journal of Neuroscience, the researchers found that stress – even low-level stress that is chronic – is enough to interrupt synapses crucial for brain communication.
 This is what reduced short-term memory in mice from the experiment.
 Therefore, if you want to improve your memory, start managing your stress.

-Eating tofu
+Eating Tofu

-A study from Loughborough and Oxford Universities found consuming the health food tofu could contribute to memory loss and increase the risk of dementia in seniors.
+A study from Loughborough and Oxford Universities found consuming tofu could contribute to memory loss and increase the risk of dementia in seniors.
 The researchers found that consuming more than two servings of tofu daily decreased functional memory by 20 percent.
 On the other hand, consuming tempeh – fermented soy product – could improve memory.

 Numerous studies have pointed to the fact that being single, divorced, or unmarried can contribute to memory loss and increase the risk of dementia.
-One of those studies conducted in Sweden found that living without a partner doubled the risk of dementia, compared to those individuals who lived with someone.
+One of those studies conducted in Sweden found that living without a partner doubled the risk of dementia compared to those individuals who lived with someone.

-Furthermore, married couples perform better on cognitive and memory tests, compared to single individuals.
+Furthermore, married couples perform better on cognitive and memory tests compared to single individuals.

 Even if you’re not married, your memory can benefit from simply living with a roommate.

-Sugar consumption
+Sugar Consumption

-The negative health effects of sugar seem to be endless, so it should be of no surprise that consuming high amounts of sugar can hurt your memory as well.
+The negative health effects of sugar seem to be endless, so it should be no surprise that consuming high amounts of sugar can hurt your memory as well.
 A study conducted by researchers at UCLA found that sugar consumption impairs memory, as it alters the way the brain learns and remembers information over time.

 If you have trouble cutting on sugar, experts suggest swapping artificial sugars with natural ones – such as those found in berries – which are a better alternative.